We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 There are other options available, but none of them have reviews as good as Tub Guard.

-No matter what you do to limit the chances of an accident in the shower, you can’t eliminate the possibility entirely.
+No matter what you do to limit the chances of an accident in the shower, you can’t eliminate the possibility.

 Because of this, I recommend that, in addition to adding traction to your shower floor using one of the first three methods, you also install a grab bar so that you have something to reach for if you lose your balance.

-Installing a grab bar is pretty simple, check out the video below to see how it’s done.
+Installing a grab bar is pretty simple, check out the video below to see how to do it yourself.

 You might be thinking, grab bars are ugly and are better suited for bathrooms at a retirement home.

-This is entirely untrue, in fact, many brands make grab bars that are sleek and match the other fixtures in your bathroom.
+This notion is entirely untrue.
+In fact, many brands make grab bars that are sleek and match the other fixtures in your bathroom.

 I’ll admit, the grab bar in that video isn’t the most attractive one.
 I promise you that there are several aesthetically pleasing options on the market.
 For example, this one from Moen and this one from Delta are both functional yet modern and attractive.